Is Chapter 7 Bankruptcy Right For You?

 Petti Murphy & Associates provides personal, confidential debt relief.
 By filing a Chapter 7 bankruptcy petition, we can usually see to it that you do not have to give up your property (“exempt property”), but you can do away with all of your unsecured debt such as medical expenses, credit card debt, personal loans or loan guarantees, and trade and other business debt.
+Whatever your questions about Chapter 7, our experienced attorneys can answer them.
 Let us help you get the “fresh start” promised by the bankruptcy system.
-Call our Geneva office at 630-457-1691 today for help.
-We represent people throughout the greater Chicago and Tri-Cities areas.

 Where your property is licensed by a secured creditor, such as a real estate mortgage or a vehicle title loan, we can help you make your payments under less stress.
-This is done through use of a Reaffirmation Agreement with the creditor, and approved by the Bankruptcy Court.
+This is done through using a Reaffirmation Agreement with the creditor and getting approval from the Bankruptcy Court.
 You get to keep the property.

 For individual consumers to qualify for a Chapter 7, you must show your income is no greater than a “median income” threshold (we do the calculations for you), such that you do not have disposable income that could be used to pay off your debt by making extended installment payments in a Chapter 13 proceeding.
 Before your petition is filed, you must first attend, in person or online, a credit education course.
 About 30 days after your petition is filed, you must appear with your bankruptcy attorney at a creditors’ meeting supervised by a Trustee assigned to your case.
 About 60 days after this meeting, if all goes well, all of your unsecured debt will be discharged – the “fresh start.”
 However, you first will have had to attend a second class, a financial management class, prior to your final discharge.